David Locke Hall: Assistant United States Attorney

 From 2009 to 2013, Hall led the undercover investigation and prosecution of Xiang Li, a Chinese software pirate.
 Xiang Li's Chengdu, China-based operation sold over $100 million in cracked software products with multiple high-tech applications, including telecommunications, explosive simulation, aerospace, satellite tracking, and flight simulation.
 The undercover investigation led to a meeting on Saipan between federal agents and Xiang Li in June 2011.
 At that meeting, Xiang Li delivered 20 gigabytes of proprietary data hacked from a defense contractor.
 Xiang Li was charged with trafficking in more than $100 million in stolen copyrighted software.
 He pled guilty in January 2013 and in June 2013 was sentenced to 12 years incarceration.

 Hall has testified before the Subcommittee on the Western Hemisphere, Committee on Foreign Affairs, United States House of Representatives on "Examining the Effectiveness of the Kingpin Designation Act in the Western Hemisphere."

 Hall also served as the Special Prosecutor for the FBI Art Crime Team.
 During this time, he worked closely with FBI Special Agent Robert King Wittman.
 Hall negotiated the return of three stolen Norman Rockwell paintings from Brazil in 2001.
 In 2009, he led the successful undercover investigation and prosecution of Marcus Patmon, an art thief who sold stolen works by Picasso.
 Hall forfeited and returned to Iraq a collection of Mesopotamian artifacts in 2010.
 In 2011, Hall effected the return to Peru of a gold Moche monkey head (circa 300 A.D.) that had been looted from the royal tombs of Sipan.
 In 2013, Hall seized and forfeited the Rosenberg Diary, the long-lost diary of Alfred Rosenberg, Nazi propagandist and Reich Minister for the occupied eastern territories.
 The Rosenberg Diary is now part of the Holocaust Museum collection.

+Hall retired from the Department of Justice in 2013 and joined the law firm of Wiggin and Dana as a partner.